amitkaps/deep-learning/README.md

 # Deep Learning Bootcamp

+The objective for the Deep Learning bootcamp is to ensure that the participants have enough theory and practical concepts of building a deep learning solution in the space of computer vision and natural language processing.
+Post the bootcamp, all the participants would be familiar with the following key concepts and would be able to apply them to a problem.

+**Key Deep Learning Concept**
+- **Theory**: DL Motivation, Back-propagation, Activation
+- **Paradigms**: Supervised, Unsupervised
+- **Models**: Architecture, Pre-trained Models (Transfer Learning)
+- **Methods**: Perceptron, Convolution, Pooling, Dropouts, Recurrent, LSTM
+- **Process**: Setup, Encoding, Training, Serving
+- **Tools**: python-data-stack, keras, tensorflow

+Notebook Overviews
+- **001**: Theory - Deep Learning, Universal Approximation, MLP for tabular data
-- Introduction, Multi-layer Perceptron
+- **002**: Multi-layer Perceptron - Fashion MNIST
+- **003**: Theory - Convolution Neural Network
-- Neural Network Building Blocks
+- **004**: Convolution Neural Network - Fashion MNIST
+- **005**: Transfer Learning - Fashion MNIST
+- **006**: Data Augmentation - Fashion MNIST
-- Convolution Neural Network
+- **007**: Convolution Neural Network - Dosa/No Dosa
-- Transfer Learning
+- **008**: Transfer Learning - Dosa/No Dosa
+- **009**: Data Augmentation - Dosa/No Dosa
+- **010**: Theory & Concept - Natural Language Processing
-- Word Embedding
+- **011**: Pre-Trained Embedding - NLP
-- Recurrent Neural Network
+- **012**: Recurrent Neural Network - Toxic Classification
-- Deployment

 ## Resources